4U6U57/cmps012b-s16-scripts/lab6.scripts/piazza.md

 # INFO

-Grades are due on Tuesday, June 14th and should be officially visible through the myucsc portal sometime throughout the day.
+Class grades are due on Tuesday, June 14th and should be officially visible through the myucsc portal sometime throughout the day.

 Have a nice summer everyone and I hope everyone had a great year!